 Invisible items have been scattered around the overworld since Gen I. Some of them are on conspicuously odd bits of terrain, but others are in completely random places, and there's no way to know anything is there unless you stand facing that exact square and press A, or use the Itemfinder.

 Speaking of the Itemfinder, in its original incarnation in Generations I and II, it only indicated the presence of a hidden item, but did not drop hints as to where it was.
 Happy easter egg hunt!
 Thankfully later incarnations of the Item Finder/Dowser make it more user-friendly by letting it indicate which direction the hidden item was.
-Even so, there is still yet another undocumented Item Finder behaviour in Fire Red and Leaf Green - At certain special locations (Where Mr Fuji, the Snorlaxes, and Giovanni (in Viridian Gym) used to stand before leaving their location), standing exactly where these folks used to be and using the Itemfinder will produce a unique reaction that reveals a special item (Mr Fuji's spot in Lavendar Tower has a Soothe Bell, there are Leftovers where the Snorlaxes used to be, and Giovanni was standing over a Macho Brace the whole time).
+Even so, there is still yet another undocumented Item Finder behaviour in Fire Red and Leaf Green - At certain special locations (Where Mr Fuji, the two Snorlax, Giovanni (in Viridian Gym) used to stand before leaving their location, as well as tiny patch of land by the Cape Brink's pond and Navel Rock), standing exactly where these folks used to be and using the Itemfinder will produce a unique reaction that reveals a special item (Mr Fuji's spot in Lavender Tower has a Soothe Bell, there are Leftovers where the two Snorlax used to be, Giovanni was standing over a Macho Brace the whole time, that tiny patch of land by the pond has PP Max, and if you had access to it, you could find Sacred Ash on Navel Rock, in addition to the one Ho-Oh holds in Emerald.).

 Before FRLG, Stick and Thick Bone had description of vendor items, while in reality they increases Farfetch'd's critical hit ratio and Cubone and Marowak's Attack, respectively.
 They were one of the few items to get description changed in Emerald, where it was corrected.